 Account Number: 28304668

 More and more people are finding life much easier to order goods over the Internet.
 It is safer and more convenient and the goods you want are more likely to be in stock.
-Easyfundraising is a way to shop on line and donate to Rye Meadows at no extra cost.
-It couldn’t be easier.
+Easyfundraising is a way to shop on line and donate to Rye Meadows at no extra cost to youi It couldn’t be easier.

-Register with Easyfundraising.org.uk and choose “Friends of Rye Meadows” as your charity to support.
+Register with Easyfundraising.org.uk via the QR Code below and you'll automatically choose “Friends of Rye Meadows” as your charity to support.